inovex/justcause/docs/index.rst

 Our *cause* is to develop a framework that allows you to compare methods for causal inference in a fair and *just* way.
 JustCause is a work in progress and new contributors are always welcome.

+The reasons for creating a library like JustCause are laid out in the thesis :download:`A Systematic Review of Machine Learning Estimators for Causal Effects <thesis.pdf>` of Maximilian Franz.
+Therein, it is shown that many publications about causality:

+    * lack reproducibility,
+    * use different versions of the seemingly same data set,
+    * fail to state that some theoretical conditions in the data set are not met,
+    * miss several state of the art methods in their comparison.

+A more standardised approach, as offered by JustCause, is able to improve these points.

 Installation
 ============